Getting them to understand why they should pick up

 At the store the other day he saw a box on the floor and immediately picked it up and put it perfectly in it's proper spot. ??

-Because that's where they belong in the store :-) Organizing and cleaning can be very satisfying.
+Because that's where boxes belong in the store :-) Organizing and cleaning can be very satisfying.

 But at home toys weren't bought to be stored neatly on the shelves.
-That's what nick knacks are for ;-) Their purpose is to be out being played with.
+They're meant to be out being played with.

 In the family room he has lots of toys in there all the time, but I just don't like having them on the floor all the time because it's hard for people to walk over them